mozilla/data-docs/src/concepts/glean/glean.md

 # Glean

 For Mozilla, getting reliable data from our products is critical to inform our decision making.
-Glean is our new product analytics & telemetry solution that will provide consistent data behavior and development experience across all of our products.
+Glean is our new product analytics & telemetry solution that provide a consistent behavior and experience across all of our products.

 The list of supported platforms and implementations is [available in the Glean SDK Book](https://mozilla.github.io/glean/book/dev/core/internal/implementations.html).